 We organise practice sharing webinars and events, alongside regional and national opportunities to support practitioner-led collaboration and development.
 These provide a forum for practitioners to evaluate the impact of their YPI programme within their school.

-We have a closed Facebook Group as a platform to share best practice and ideas.
 See which other schools in your region are delivering YPI through our interactive map – we would be happy to facilitate introductions between schools.

 “The proactive support from YPI helps us continually reflect and enrich our provision.
 The meetings are supportive, and we are coached by our YPI representative to seek continuous improvement in all aspects of our YPI planning, facilitation and celebration.”